sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 2. The problems cover only a small part of the books so it is highly recommended to carefully read the original book for those interested.

-3. Ziheng provided very nice solututions to a few problems [https://abacus.gene.ucl.ac.uk/CME/Yang2006CME.Exercises.pdf](https://abacus.gene.ucl.ac.uk/CME/Yang2006CME.Exercises.pdf).
+3. Ziheng provided very insightful solututions to four problems of Yang 2006 [https://abacus.gene.ucl.ac.uk/CME/Yang2006CME.Exercises.pdf](https://abacus.gene.ucl.ac.uk/CME/Yang2006CME.Exercises.pdf).
 For these problems, we try to provide different solutions where possible, as also indicated above.

 4. The solutions manual is provided in both pdf format and markdown-based view.
 Note that there might be errors in format conversion for the markdown file (.md) due to unexpected format conversion errors.